MooersLab/pymolsnips/README.md

 Some people contend with slow startup time by keepig the application open all of the time.

 The main competitor for Pycharm is the open source project Spyder.
-Spyder's current production  release does not support code snippets.
+Spyder's current production release does not directly support code snippets; however, you can edit and run jupyter notebooks inside Spyder.
+While doing so, you can access the snippet library for PyMOL.
+See the section on Spyder.

 In the IDE PyCharm, the snippets are called *live templates*.
 A concise introduction can be found [here](http://peter-hoffmann.com/2010/python-live-templates-for-pycharm.html).